-- a) Appropriate access and space within the plant area of the building shall be provided for a minimum of three telecommunication carriers or other providers of broad-band access by ground or satellite delivery. - b) Appropriate ducting and cabling shall be provided for a minimum of three telecommunication carriers or other providers for telecommunication access and broad-band cabling to each apartment of the building. - c) The details of (a) and (b) above shall be submitted for the approval of the certifying authority, prior to issue of a construction certificate for the building under the Environmental Planning and Assessment Act 1979 (as amended). - d) A separate Development Application must be submitted at the appropriate time for any external receiving device proposed to be installed.
+- a) Appropriate access and space within the plant area of the building shall be provided for either an optic fibre cable service or a minimum of three telecommunication carriers or other providers of broad-band access by ground or satellite delivery. - b) Appropriate ducting and cabling shall be provided for either an optic fibre cable service or a minimum of three telecommunication carriers or other providers for telecommunication access and broad-band cabling to each apartment of the building. - c) The details of (a) and (b) above shall be submitted for the approval of the certifying authority, prior to issue of a construction certificate for the building under the Environmental Planning and Assessment Act 1979 (as amended). - d) A separate Development Application must be submitted at the appropriate time for any external receiving device proposed to be installed.
 For each form of transmitter, there shall be only one common receiving device installed on the subject development.